Nonspecific symptoms and a long latency period make a proper diagnosis difficult.

 How is Mesothelioma Diagnosed?

 Diagnostic tests are the key way to identify and diagnose mesothelioma.
 The three most common types of types include imaging scans, blood tests, and tissue biopsies.
-Doctors will typically start with imaging scans, as they are the least invasive, and follow up with additional tests if they are warranted and if a patient is healthy enough for more invasive procedures.
+Doctors will typically start with imaging scans, as they are the least invasive, and follow up with additional tests if they are warranted and viable based on the patient’s condition.